aejessen/MICB475_Group5/README.md

       - Jacquard: follows the same trend
       - Unifrac:
       - Weighted Unifrac: follows the same trend
+      - Dana already has the phyloseq object made, but will need to take NAs out & update with new metadata file
    - Alpha and beta diversity analysis:
       - Redid the same thing as last week, but looked at just stunted group for this week's analysis
       - Have not yet redone rarefaction curve